milicar/DMSmodel/inbox.md

 same is for document type - descriptors are added at the creation or update time
 BUT what about removing descriptors?
 It should also be within create/update, but still isn't

+Didn't ignore all idea files, but now it's too complicated to filter history and untrack...
+But, watch out next time.

 ## System operations requirements

 Logging in (admin and employee)